This might be suprising for many users

 this interface has been available since a long time, and can be used as

 well.
-The SDK (Software Development Kit), as provided by Bricscad, also
+The SDK (Software Development Kit), as provided by BricsCAD, also

 includes Header files which will automatically redefine any "ads_xxx"